vrugtehagel/vim-deno-fmt/README.md

 ## Installation

-This plugin requires the latest version of VIM (it may or may not work on older versions).
+This plugin requires the latest version of VIM (at least VIM 9).
 To install the plugin, first navigate to your VIM plugins folder:

 ```bash
 cd ~/.vim/pack/plugins/start